The Rise of Remote Work in France: Facts And Figures

 Unplugging from work is another major struggle that many people face when working at home.
 Sure schedule flexibility is a benefit but this might become a pitfall if not controlled.
 People must learn how to control their inboxes and instant communication tools.

 If you are a remote worker, it’s possible to be online at any time from anywhere but that doesn’t mean that you should be reachable all the time.
-Be sure to disconnect, to go for a walk, to spend some time with your kids and partner.
+Be sure to disconnect, go for a walk, to spend some time with your kids and partner.

 - reachable: joignable